NickleDave/nicholdav-info-jekyll/_pages/about.md

-I am currently a machine intelligence engineer with [Embedded Intelligence](https://www.linkedin.com/company/embedintel/), a start-up in the DC area, where I work on adversarial machine learning ([GARD](https://www.darpa.mil/program/guaranteeing-ai-robustness-against-deception), [RED](https://beta.sam.gov/opp/258cc833c18749de87aba9c129ee2205/view)).
+I am currently a machine intelligence engineer with [Embedded Intelligence](https://www.linkedin.com/company/embedintel/), a research and development group in the DC area, where we advance understanding of robust machine learning algorithms ([GARD](https://www.darpa.mil/program/guaranteeing-ai-robustness-against-deception), [RED](https://beta.sam.gov/opp/258cc833c18749de87aba9c129ee2205/view)).

-Generally speaking, I do research in the areas of artificial intelligence, cognition, and neuroscience.
+Generally speaking, I work in the areas of machine learning, artificial intelligence, cognition, and neuroscience.
-During my post-doctoral fellowship at Emory University in Atlanta, Georgia, I worked with [Astrid Prinz](http://www.biology.emory.edu/research/Prinz/index.html) in the [Biology department](http://www.biology.emory.edu/), on brain-inspired algorithms for continual machine learning,
+As a post-doctoral researcher at Emory University in Atlanta, Georgia, I worked with [Astrid Prinz](http://www.biology.emory.edu/research/Prinz/index.html) in the [Biology department](http://www.biology.emory.edu/), on brain-inspired algorithms for continual machine learning,